scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Future Solution 1: Eliminate *dependency hell*.
 Provide a method to ensure that all participants can successfully complete the installation with a fixed number of well-known steps across all platforms within a fixed amount of time.
 We *cannot* control the base environment that users will have on their laptop or workstation, nor do we wish to!
 The BCE platform provides a scalable and quantifiable approach to ensuring all users have the necessary dependencies to engage with specific code or content.

-Current status: BCE image is [available via dropbox](http://putlinkhere) and is
+Current status: BCE image is [BCE-VB](http://putlinkhere) and is also available as an Amazon Machine Image (AMI) [BCE-AMI]_.

 Enabling tools:
 - Packer
-- VirtualBox, VMWare
+- VirtualBox, VMWare Fusion/Workstation

 Going beyond the laptop
 ^^^^^^^^^^^^^^^^^^^^^^^

 Problem 2: We will consider a participant’s laptop the unit-of-compute since it is the primary platform widely used across the research and teaching space and is a reasonable assumption to require: specifically a 64-bit laptop with 4GB of RAM.
 These requirements are usually sufficient to get started, however the algorithms or size of in-memory data may exceed the available memory of this unit-of-compute and the participant may need to migrate to another compute resource such as a powerful workstation with 128GB of RAM, an amount of memory not yet available in even the most advanced laptops which typically max-out at 16GB at the time of this writing.

 Solution 2: Enable computing *beyond the laptop*.
 Though a workstation with plentiful memory by virtue of exactly replicating the environment available in Solution 1, the participant is guaranteed to replicate the data processing, transformations, and analysis steps they ran on their laptop in these other environments with the benefit of more memory available on those systems.
-This also includes the ability to use the common GUI interface provided by BCE as a VDI (Virtual Desktop Integration).

 Current status:

 Enabling tools:
 - Packer
-- VirtualBox, VMWare
+- VirtualBox, VMWare Fusion/Workstation

 Pleasant parallelization
 ^^^^^^^^^^^^^^^^^^^^^^^^